core-process/audience/README.md

 ## Compatibility

 Internally the library is split into a shell (shell, as in wrapper, not as in command shell) and multiple nuclei.
 All nuclei share the same internal API, and each nucleus implements a specific webview technology.
-The shell probes the available nuclei on after another according to a priority list.
+The shell probes the available nuclei one after another according to a priority list.

 Currently, the following nuclei are implemented: